Aussieforks/aussieforks-modpack/README.md

 * Maintainer: VanessaE

 ### skinsdb
 Allows players to set a skin from a selection provided by the server.
 The skin selection menu is available from an icon inside `unified_inventory`.

-FIXME: Input sanitisation, update the mod!

-* warning/TODO: this mod includes some commands, which, if given no or incorrect arguments can crash the server!
+The mod requires players/server operators to download the skins separately.

+* Original author: dmonty2, in 2014
+* Additions and maintained by: Krock/SmallJoker since 2014
+* Contributions by many others
 * See skinsdb/README.md for more information
-*

 ### smartshop
 A node that can sell up to 4 different items and receive payment by items as well.
 The typical method of payment is the minegeld notes from `currency`, but of course you can use it to buy, sell or trade.
 For buying and selling multiple items at once, use the exchange shop from `currency`.
 You can insert items into it with pneumatic tubes from behind; it will only accept items it sells from the pipe.
 You can take items out of it - for example, the money spent or the items bought - with a filter injector below that faces downwards.
 To take items out however, you may need to set a filter on the filter-injector.